Joanna Stingray: Personal life

 Stingray married the guitarist from the band Kino, Yuri Kasparyan on November 2, 1987.
 Despite initial language barriers, their marriage lasted for four years until their divorce in 1991.
 Stingray does not cite the language barrier as the main reason behind the split, but rather the death of mutual close friend Viktor Tsoi.
-She said in an interview from 2021, "And when Victor died, both Yuri and I ...
+She said in an interview from 2021, "And when Viktor died, both Yuri and I ...
 Everything just broke down in our lives.
 It was difficult to understand how to live, where my closest friend was... " The two parted as close friends, as there were no disagreements- it was just that their new lives began to head in different directions.
 The two even follow each other on Instagram, more than 30 years after they split.

 In 1991, the same year as her divorce, saw Stingray's second marriage with Aleksandr Vasilyev, who was the drummer of the Russian band Center at the time.
 Vasilyev is the father of her daughter, Madison.
 As of 2021, Stingray was married to her third husband, Richard Best, an architect from California.
 They married sometime after her return to the United States in 1996.
 Stingray and Best live together in Los Angeles.

 As of 2004, Stingray was the executive director of the Beverly Hills High School Alumni Association.
 She spends her time working part-time as a real estate agent, enjoying a quiet life with her husband, and making music with Madison during her visits.